matouseef93/Git-commands/Git-tutorial.md

 git config --global user.name "Bruce Wayne" git config --global user.email iambatman@users.noreply.github.com
 ```
-*Tips and tricks: the alias `your-github-username@users.noreply.github.com` is a your default hidden email in Github*.
+*Tips and tricks: the alias `your-github-username@users.noreply.github.com` is your default hidden email in GitHub*.

 To configure your user in a single repository:
 ```bash